fadden/CiderPress2/FileConv/Code/LisaAsm-notes.md

 The symbol table is a series of strings that have a preceding length and are null terminated.
 The length byte includes the null termination and the length byte itself.

-The code section is a series of lines with a complex encoding.
+The code section is a series of lines with a complex encoding, similar in overall structure to v3 but extended.